SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Message: The text read out by the rule.

-* Retries: The number of retries to reach the target phone number if not successful (like phone is busy or call gets rejected).
+* Retries: The number of retries to reach the target phone number if not successful (like the phone is busy or call gets rejected).

 * Interval: The time interval between the retries (in minutes).

-* Acknowledgement: Flag indicating that the receiver of the call has to acknowledge the call (if checked a not acknowledge call will not count as a successful call)
+* Acknowledgment: Flag indicating that the receiver of the call has to acknowledge the call (if checked a not acknowledge call will not count as a successful call)

-* Acknowledgement text: The acknowledgement message read (will be read after the main message), for example: "Please acknowledge this call by clicking on 5"
+* Acknowledgment text: The acknowledgment message (will be read after the main message), for example: "Please acknowledge this call by clicking on 5"

-* Acknowledgement number: The number of the button the receiver has to push to acknowledge.
+* Acknowledgment number: The number of the button the receiver has to push to acknowledge.
 If the button will be pushed, the call will be successful and the alarm status will be changed to acknowledged.

-** Troubleshooting **
+###Troubleshooting

 * Check that the alarm was created and not duplicated.

-* If device is not in [maintenance](/guides/reference/device-management) mode: in this case no new alarm will be created because of suppression policy.
+* If the device is not in [maintenance](/guides/reference/device-management) mode: No new alarm will be created because of suppression policy.

 * If you don't have an alarm mapping rule (see: [Reprioritizing alarms](/guides/users-guide/administration#reprio-alarms)) which change the alarm severity: in this case the alarm may have different severity than expected.